danielhertenstein/html-to-markdown/README.md

   * Format of authors isn't always the same
     * I've seen "By ...", "by ...", "By: ..."
   * Some articles have no byline
+* Add support for nested lists
+* Many picture paths are nested